riak/riak.github.io/docs/developing/api/http/secondary-indexes.md

 ---
-title: "HTTP Secondary Indexes"
+title: "Secondary Indexes"
 id: http_2i
+slug: secondary-indexes
+sidebar_position: 9
 ---

-[Secondary Indexes](/riak/kv/2.2.3/developing/usage/secondary-indexes) allows an application to tag a Riak object with one or more field/value pairs.
+[Secondary Indexes](/docs/developing/usage/secondary-indexes) allows an application to tag a Riak object with one or more field/value pairs.
 The object is indexed under these field/value pairs, and the application can later query the index to retrieve a list of matching keys.

 ## Request